 This version and all subsequent versions will be reviewed annually, your comments and submissions are welcome.

-It is intended that this Good Practice Guide remains a living document and is reviewed and updated annually.
+It is intended that these guides remain living documents and is reviewed and updated annually.

 If you would like to make a submission or comment about the content of this document, or you would like to suggest additional safe working practice for Safety and Health in Tree Work please complete the submission form or email email@example.com